Bound to Life

 Other days, the island waits, with quiet beauty, for the footsteps of Jiku to return.

-Another circle of joy will rise there.
+Another circle of joy will rise near us.

 Berek’s adopted parents, Zias and Bintar, will bond, just minutes after us.

-Many Jiku will come, out of curiousity alone, to see us remarry our bondmates.
+There are few of us, and many Jiku will come, out of curiosity alone, to see us rejoin our bondmates.

-The council hesitates a long time, before declaring that the living are legally dead..
+The council hesitates a long time, before declaring that the living are legally dead, and most winsin die a real death soon enough.

-But they saw that Zias was caught in an unnatural coma with no hope of healing.
+Zias was caught in an unnatural coma with no hope of healing.

-And I was killed by the Krale, and transformed into an old one, swallowed up by the dark Tshuan lands.
+I was killed by the Krale, and transformed into an old one, swallowed up by the dark Tshuan lands.

 The council declared: “Zias and Yagrin are dead forever.”